The GUIDE index for Curse of Strahd and other related articles can be found here !

 - They come in search of a magic relic and suspect that it is located in the Tsolenka guard tower.

 This place is highly dangerous for low-ish level parties.
 If the PCs are looking for the Amber Temple, they are probably level 8+.
-Any lower will result in a probably total party kill unless the DM is doing some serious fudging.
+Any lower will result in a probable total party kill unless the DM is doing some serious fudging.
 Still, there is little risk of the PCs traveling this way since the location of the Amber Temple is not in the open.
 There are three info sources of the location of the Amber Temple in the book:

 - The first one happens so early in the campaign that the PCs will most probably forget it.
 Morgantha the hag discloses this info if confronted by adventurers in the Village of Barovia (page 48).